Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 To obtain the current state, the supported voice list, and the current voice:

-- Get the current state using the `tts_get_state()` function.The TTS state is changed by various TTS functions, and it is applied as a precondition of each function.
+- Get the current state using the `tts_get_state()` function.

+    The TTS state is changed by various TTS functions, and it is applied as a precondition of each function.

     ```
     void